se-edu/learningresources/contents/security/Https.md

 Up to this moment, it seems that nothing could go wrong with HTTPS.
 However, in real life, there could be weakness on the implementation of HTTPS.

-### SHA-1 Collision Attack
+#### SHA-1 Collision Attack
 In the implementation of HTTPS, the CA does not sign the digital certificate directly, rather it signs the fixed length [hashed digest](https://en.wikipedia.org/wiki/Cryptographic_hash_function) of the digital certificate for efficiency.
 This introduces the possibility of two different digital certificates with the same hashed digest.
 Thus, if the attackers manage to forge a fake digital certificate with the same hashed digest of another valid digital certificate, the browser would trust the attackers server and all the servers signed by the attackers.
 This loophole occurs with SHA-1 hashing algorithm and SHA-1 is no longer used in HTTPS after 2016.
-In 2017, Google has announced an algorithm to forge a duplicated SHA-1 hash and the report is [here](https://github.com/se-edu/learningresources/pull/18/files).
+In 2017, Google has announced an algorithm to forge a duplicated SHA-1 hash and the report is [here](https://security.googleblog.com/2017/02/announcing-first-sha1-collision.html?m=1).
 A more detailed explanation of this problem is found [here](https://www.sott.net/article/275524-Why-HTTPS-and-SSL-are-not-as-secure-as-you-think).

-### Weak Diffie-Hellman Attack
+#### Weak Diffie-Hellman Attack
-During the [cipher suites](https://en.wikipedia.org/wiki/Cipher_suite) process of HTTPS, client and server send each other in plain text the HTTPS standard they support and the most secure standard is chosen to be used.
+During the [cipher suite negotiation](https://en.wikipedia.org/wiki/Cipher_suite) process of HTTPS, client and server send each other in plain text the HTTPS standard they support and the most secure standard is chosen to be used.
 However, this can be exploited for HTTPS downgrade by a [man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-The man in the middle could send forged cipher suites to both server and client to indicate the maximum security supported is only 512 bits Diffie Hellman and trick server and client to encrypt with 512 bits Diffie Hellman.
+The man in the middle could send forged cipher suite negotiation to both server and client to indicate the maximum security supported is only 512 bits Diffie Hellman and trick server and client to encrypt with 512 bits Diffie Hellman.
 At the moment, without knowing the keys, 512 bits Diffie Hellman algorithm could be decrypted with sufficient resources.
 A more detailed description could be found [here](https://weakdh.org/)

-### Session Hijacking on partially protected websites
+#### Session Hijacking on partially protected websites
 Some websites use HTTPS only on the login page to encrypt the login credentials of users.
 However, this is vulnerable to [session hijacking](https://en.wikipedia.org/wiki/Session_hijacking) attack.
 Most websites use cookie and session token to maintain a stateful connection with its users, and the session token is embedded into each packet to authenticate the identity of users.
 Without using HTTPS in all the websites in the domain, the packets containing session token is transmitted in plaintext and sniffers can easily obtain the session token to impersonate the victim.
 A demonstration of this attack on Qoo10.com user can be found [here](https://www.youtube.com/watch?v=BjTwNzoMUuk
 )